Reviewed by Dr. Danielle Morosco, DVM (December 5, 2022)

 Canine cancer is an experience no pet parent should have to go through.
 Unfortunately, our pets can experience many of the same cancers that we do.
 If you’re like most pet parents, you may worry when something doesn’t quite seem right.

-Keep reading to learn more about potential causes of bladder cancer in dogs.
-You’ll learn more about the cancer itself including what signs to look for, how a diagnosis is made, treatment options and life expectancy.
+Keep reading to learn more about potential causes of bladder cancer in dogs, signs, how a diagnosis is made, treatment options, and life expectancy.

 What is Bladder Cancer in Dogs?

-Cancer occurs when old cells do not die off naturally.
-Instead, the uncontrolled growth of cells take over.
+Cancer occurs when old cells don’t die off naturally.
+Instead, the uncontrolled growth of cells takes over.
 When this happens, cancer cells are created.
-This over-population of unwanted cells end up forming a clump that then becomes a tumor.
+This overpopulation of unwanted cells ends up forming a clump that then becomes a tumor.

 What is Transitional Cell Carcinoma (TCC)